 Staying true to the bariatric life can be hard.
 Modern life moves fast, limiting time and zapping energy.
 Recipes for bariatric patients ought to include few ingredients, easy preparations, and freeze-ability.
 Preparing meals ahead of time saves time and will save your eating habits when time and energy run short.

 Saving money while preparing for bariatric eating is easier than you’d think.
-Buy fruits and vegetables that are in-season, and use all of what you purchase.
+Buy fruits and vegetables that are in season, and use all of what you purchase.
 Keep a few dated meals stored in the freezer at all times to grab and thaw.
-Not only will you maximize your weight loss; you’ll also be pleased by the money saved from using what you buy and not eating out at restaurants very often.
+Not only will you maximize your weight loss, but you’ll also be pleased by the money saved from using what you buy and not eating out at restaurants very often.